 Frequency of oil change is dependent on pump service and environmental conditions.
-As a general guide, oil in the bearing housing should be changed every 4000 operating hours, after the initial change.
+As a general guide, oil in the bearing housing should be changed every 4 000 operating hours, after the initial change.

-5.1.6 Lubrication Specification
+5.1.6 Lubrication specification

-The ideal bearing lubricant is a straight well refined, neutral mineral, preferably of the turbine type.
-It should not contain free acid, chlorine sulphur or more than a trace of free alkali.
-It is suggested that the oil conform to the following physical characteristics.
+The ideal bearing lubricant is a straight, well refined, neutral mineral oil, preferably of the turbine type.
+It should not contain free acid, chlorine, sulphur or more than a trace of free alkali.
+It is suggested that the oil conform to the physical characteristics below.

-5.1.7 Oil Mist Lubrication
+5.1.7 Oil mist lubrication

-5.1.7.1 Pure Oil Mist Lubrication
+5.1.7.1 Pure oil mist lubrication